tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 - The third term is a + 2d
 - The forth term is a + 3d

 And so on.
-This lead to the folowing formula for the `n`th term:
+This lead to the following formula for the `n`th term:

 `a + (n-1)d`

+---

 <h5>Geometric Progression</h5>